 - 12.15 The annual accounts of a community council shall be independently examined by an examiner appointed by the community council, who is not a member of that community council. - 12.16 The independently examined annual accounts should be signed by the Treasurer and presented to the Community Council's Annual General Meeting (AGM) for approval. - 12.17 Following the AGM, the community council can proceed with applying to Fife Council for the annual administrative grant.
-The grant form, along with the approved accounts, a bank statement(s) detailing the closing balance as at 31 March and the minutes of the AGM, should be forwarded by email to Fife Council via ccannualgrants@fife.gov.uk as soon after the AGM as possible but no later than 31 December of the grant application year.
+The grant form, along with the approved accounts, a bank statement(s) detailing the closing balance as at 31 March and the minutes of the AGM, should be forwarded by email to Fife Council via ccannualgrants@fife.gov.uk.
 The grant application will then be considered by Fife Council. - 12.18 The local authority will review the level of annual administrative grant and other support to community councils following each local government electoral cycle.